mortenskoett/itu-devops-group-noname/report/chapters/302_repo_and_branch_strategy.md

 We make use of two Git repositories - a public repository for our code and a private repository for credentials.
 The branching strategy described below is for our public repository.

-Branching strategy:
+### Branching strategy:
 We follow a branching policy where each feature or separete part of the code base is developed in its own feature branch before finally pull requested into the master branch.

-The master branch should be as stable as possible but it also works as an intermediary branch so that developers can get the newest changes as fast as possible.
-The master branch requires that another developer approves the pull request before it can be merged.
-This is a code review step.
+The *master* branch should be as stable as possible but it also works as an intermediary branch so that developers can get the newest changes as fast as possible.
+The master branch requires that another developer approves the pull request before it can be merged; this is a code review step.

-The release branch is used only for the most stable versions of the code base and should only rarely see pull requests.
+The *release* branch is used only for the stable versions of the code base and should only rarely see pull requests.
 Two approved reviews are required to merge.
-When a pull request is merged, delete the feature branch.
+When a pull request is merged, the feature branch should be deleted.

-release		-------->	 (only used at milestones or when a stable master needs to be captured)
+release[tab]		-------->	 (only used at milestones or when a stable master needs to be captured)
 			/
 master	 	----------->	 (newest stable changes)
 		/     /